 - Each word of the phrase is taken from a dictionary and assigned to a certain combination of numbers - like a single key.

 - Then all private keys and public addresses are generated from those numbers through a standardized algorithm.

 That single key does not replace other private keys but is rather used to generate them.
 All your addresses still have different private keys, but they can be all restored by the one seed phrase.
 And it’s almost impossible to hack it.

 And since your recovery phrase is generating your keys and allows you to manage your assets, you should always keep it safe!
 Never share it with anyone.
-We recommend to store it on paper in two different places.
+We recommend storing it on paper in two different places.

 Security of your Private Keys.

 You should NEVER give your private keys to anyone (including us).
-Giving your private keys - means giving full access to your funds.
-It is like giving your house key or bank login to someone.
+Giving your private keys to someone means giving someone full access to your funds.
+It is like giving the key to your house or bank login to someone.
 That person would be able to come in and take everything.
 There is a lot of scam in the cryptocurrency world.
 Always be aware, no matter how safe it looks.